+An instance of DecisionTable contains a set of rules, which are instances of DecisionRule, a set of inputs, which are instances of OutputClause.
 An instance of DecisionTable contains a list of rules which are instances of DecisionRule, a list of inputs which are instances of InputClause, a list of outputs which are instances of OutputClause, and a list of annotations which are instances of RuleAnnotationClause.